iov-one/docs/docs/transaction.md

 ### 4 - Compile _.proto_ definitions
 - If you are using _IOV/prototool_ run `docker run --rm --user=$(shell id -u):$(shell id -g) -v $(shell pwd):/work iov1/prototool:v0.2.2 prototool generate`
-- Or instead of messing around with long protoc build scripts, include and parameterise this script in your build tool or script such as [weave-starter-kit/Makefile](https://github.com/iov-one/weave-starter-kit/blob/master/Makefile)
+- Or instead of messing around with long protoc build scripts, include and parameterize this script in your build tool or script such as [weave-starter-kit/Makefile](https://github.com/iov-one/weave-starter-kit/blob/master/Makefile)

 ### 5 - Import compiled files in your project
 - After all these steps, now you have your _weave/bnsd_ compiled protobuf files. import and make your dreams come true.